adamberenzweig/cv/cv.md

 2007-2008
 :   **Google News**

-    I led a team to build of the first large-scale applications of NLP to Google News, to produce named entity annotations and use them in various ways:
+    I led a team to build the first large-scale application of NLP to Google News, producing named entity annotations and using them in various ways:

     * to improve search result ranking for certain news queries.
-    * to improve clustering of news articles into "stories" that evolve over time
+    * to improve clustering of news articles into stories that evolve over time
     * to extract authors from the byline